ZhiGroup/IBD_benchmark/README.md

 The project does:
 1. Simulate human genotype data (VCF file).
+2. Create array data by downsampling sequencing data from step 1.
-2. Add genotyping errors and phasing errors to VCF file.
+3. Add genotyping errors and phasing errors to VCF files.
-3. Run IBD detection tools with the data, and collect the IBD results.
+4. Run IBD detection tools with the data, and collect the IBD results.
-4. Evaluate the IBD results according to ground truth by multiple metrics.
+5. Evaluate the IBD results according to ground truth by multiple metrics.

 Data simulation code could be found in ```Simulation``` directory.

+Downsample method could be found in ```Downsample``` directory.

 Error insertion code could be found in  ```Error_Insertion``` directory.